aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ### Table Level Formatting

-To apply formatting to a table, you can use the properties available on the corresponding Table node.
+To apply formatting to a table, you can use the properties available on the corresponding **Table** node using the [Table](https://reference.aspose.com/words/net/aspose.words.tables/table/), [PreferredWidth](https://reference.aspose.com/words/net/aspose.words.tables/preferredwidth/), and [TableCollection](https://reference.aspose.com/words/net/aspose.words.tables/tablecollection/) classes.

 {{% alert color="primary" %}}